 About the workshop: Days begin at 8:10 with Morning Prayer and Eucharist in the Holy Spirit Chapel followed by an anointing of hands in the studio.
 Each day ends around 5:00 p.m.

 The Workshop is full as of April 15, but you may ask to have your name added to a waiting list.
 Workshop tuition (including all supplies) is $375.
 A deposit of $100 is required to hold your place, and should be paid by July 11.
-You may register online HERE, or come to the parish office to sign up and make your deposit.
+Online registration is now closed; please call the parish office to find out if space is still available, 804.288.2867.
 Some scholarship assistance is available; please contact Gene LeCouteur in the parish office about assistance.